 The UAE’s currency was introduced on May 20, 1973, a little over two years after the country was formed.

-In this weekly series, The National considers the historical and cultural significance of the designs for each of the dirham denominations.
+In this weekly series, The National breaks down the historical and cultural significance of the designs of each of the dirham denominations.

 Many will never have seen or held a Dh1,000 note, the history of which is equally elusive.